Challengermode/OpenTransit/documentation/docs/tutorials/basic-communication.md

 3. **Register the consumers**(if any)

-All the above 3 tasks is done onthe `Program.cs` of OrderService [!code-csharp[](code-sample/OrderService.Program.cs#L12-L25)]
+All the above 3 tasks is done on the `Program.cs` of OrderService [!code-csharp[](code-sample/OrderService.Program.cs#L12-L25)]

+However, the Client doesn't consume any messages.
+So no Consumer is registered, and the `ConfigureEndpoints()` method isn't called.

 ---

 ### 5. The Topology:

-This example uses **[broker-agnostic](../concepts/topology#broker-agnostic-way)** configuration, so you don’t need to understand the underlying broker [topology](../concepts/topology) for basic communication.
+This example uses **[broker-agnostic](../concepts/topology#broker-agnostic-way)** configuration, so you don’t need to understand the broker's internal [topology](../concepts/topology) for basic communication.
-Here, we only used the `UsingRabbitMq` method to provide the Connection Configuration and to configure the Publish and Receive [Endpoints](../concepts/generic-broker#generic-broker-terminologies)(a generic concept among all the brokers) on the broker.
+Here, we only used the `UsingRabbitMq` method to provide the Connection Configuration and to configure the Publish and Receive [Endpoints](../concepts/generic-broker#endpoints)(a generic concept among all the brokers) on the broker.

 Since this Configurations aren't RabbitMQ specific, and you may use any other broker here and, the Message Communication would work fine.
 We will add examples with other brokers soon.